 Washington State University (WSU) is an equal opportunity employer committed to eliminating barriers to employment and improving opportunities available to individuals in protected classes, particularly where there is underutilization.
 The University makes good faith efforts consistent with state and federal laws to meet this goal.

 One method used to achieve this goal is open competitive recruitment.
-However, exceptional circumstances may justify foregoing the open competitive recruitment process.
+Generally, vacant AP positions are filled by conducting an open competitive recruitment.
+However, in limited and exceptional circumstances, a justification may exist to forego the open competitive recruitment process.
 (See below regarding exceptions.)

 PRIOR TO RECRUITMENT OR FILLING AP POSITION

 Prior to submitting an online job posting, HRS and the appointing authority consider the competencies and requirements of the particular position in order to ensure the most effective, efficient, and useful method of recruitment for the position.
 HRS and the appointing authority may determine screening methods based on the HRS analysis of the position.